Barbu Catargiu: Assassination

-One week after the "Field of Liberty" Incident, on 20 June 1862, Catargiu was shot and killed at close range when leaving a parliamentary meeting.
+One week after the "Field of Liberty" Incident, on 8 June 1862, Catargiu was shot and killed at close range when leaving a parliamentary meeting.
 The assassin was never apprehended, despite the efforts of the police force.
 The killing left the Conservative Party without a strong leader or sense of direction.
-They quickly lost power, as Catargiu was replaced by Nicolae Crețulescu, a much more progressive politician.
+They quickly lost power, as Catargiu was replaced by Nicolae Kretzulescu, a much more progressive politician.

 Despite Catargiu's relative unpopularity, his memory was celebrated by the Romanians.
 A statue of him was placed opposite the Bibescu Vodă Park in Bucharest, near the Metropolitan Tower, close to where he was killed.
 It stood from 1900 until 1984; in 2001, it was restored, albeit without the original pedestal.

-1862 Cabinet

-During his premiership Catargiu's cabinet consisted of: